Daily Discipline #118

 Day 8- The Meek – A meek person puts God and other men first.
 They have no desire to be successful at the expense of others and find contentment with whatever God has given them to enjoy.
 The meek are not “weak” people as some might think, but rather they are in character mild, patient, and long-suffering.
 God values this quality in us and has many promises for the meek.

 Matthew 5:5/ Psalm 22:26/ Psalm 37:11/ Psalm 147:6 / Psalm 149:4 / Isaiah 29:19

 Day 9- Those who hunger and thirst for righteousness – When we hunger and thirst to know God and do His will , then He satisfies the human heart.
 That is what is meant that “they shall be filled.”
 Satisfaction can be found in God alone.

 Matthew 5:6/ Psalm 34:10/ Psalm 42:1-3,5,11 / Psalm 63:1-8 / Isaiah 55:1-2 / John 7:37-39

 Day 10- The merciful – these are needy people that look to God for their supply.
 Because they are needy they are sensitive to those needs in others as well.
 When we show mercy to others what do we receive back?

 Matthew 5:7/ Micah 6:8/ Ephesians 2:4

-Day 12- Peacemakers – Peacemaking involves a Christlike influence that will calm the storms of life.
+Day 12- The peacemakers – Peacemaking involves a Christlike influence that will calm the storms of life.
 “Peace” in scripture often refers to health and wholeness.
 Jesus restores us to wholeness by restoring our relationship with God.
-The reward for this trait is to be called a “Son of God” which means that we bear a likeness to God Himself.
+The reward for this trait is to be called a “son of God” (or children of God) which means that we bear a likeness to God Himself.

 Matthew 5:10/ John 15:18-19